abronkema/rock-paper-scissors/README.md

 - My code isn't really DRY.
 Especially `playRound()` where I'm using `console.log(resultMessage()` invocations at every step.
 There's gotta be a better way.
 - I hacked through this.
 I didn't pseudo-code ahead of time, so I spent a lot of time back-tracking and re-doing work.

+## Pseudocode

+- Round begins
+- Player selects `playerSelection` button
+- Player's choice is saved as `playerSelection`
+- Computer's selection is randomly generated and saved as `computerSelection`
+- `playerSelection` is compared to `computerSelection`
+- Winner (or draw) is declared
+- Message is shown in `resultsDisplaySection`
+- `playerScore` or `computerScore` is incremented if not a draw
+- `playerScore` and `computerScore` results are displayed in `resultsDisplaySection`
+- Round ends
+- If `playerScore` or `computerScore` is 5, the game is over